ID2026-dream/AI-Principles-and-Practice/topic-03-ethics-bias-and-fairness/topic.md

 # 03: Ethics, Bias and Fairness

-Fairness metrics, the impossibility result and the cost of mitigation
+Fairness metrics, the impossibility result